veelcheck/LEGOshelf/README.md

-# LEGOshelf
+# LEGO SHELF
-**LEGOshelf** is a project built with Next.js, designed to help LEGO enthusiasts (my six-and-a-half-years-old son) manage their LEGO collections easily.
+**Lego Shelf** is a project built with Next.js, designed to help LEGO enthusiasts (my six-and-a-half-years-old son) manage their LEGO collections easily.
 Inspired by the goal of creating a fun and simple platform for a young audience, this application allows users to look up LEGO sets and will eventually enable them to build a personalized digital LEGO library.
 [See site deployed on Netlify.](https://legoshelf.netlify.app/)

 ## Project Status 🚧
 **Currently in Development**